EmmaBergner/arrival/README.md

 - __About Our Tours Section__
     - The About Our Tours section gives the basic information: days and times, languages the tour offers, what is included, price per person.
 And minimum and maximum group sizes.
-    - This info gives the visitor the information they need to know in order to continue and submitting the Interest Form.
+    - This info gives the visitor the information they need to know in order to continue and submitting a Form.
 ![Infomation](assets/readme/tour.png)

 - __The Footer__